reagent-project/reagent/doc/ReagentCompiler.md

 - `reagent.core/current-component` returns a mocked object that can be passed to `reagent.core/force-update`, but won't support everything that real Component instance would support.
 - A bit slower compared to Class component implementation
+- `useEffect` cleanup function is called asynchronously some time after unmounting the component from DOM.
+This is used to dispose component RAtom, which will affect e.g. `r/with-let` `finally` function being called.
+Cleanup is still called before the component is mounted again.
+This probably shouldn't affect any real use cases, but required waiting two animation frames on Reagent tests to assert that the `finally` was ran.
+- Using `r/wrap` as component parameter seems to in some cases re-render components when source atom is changed, even if the value in path didn't change.
+Could be related to how `react/memo` handles changes properties.

 ![1.0.0-alpha2 benchmark](benchmark.png)